 6 egg white

 4 tsp powdered sugar

-- Soak raisins in rum or cognac for at leat 30 min; for children or anyone who does not use alcohol use water.
+– Soak raisins in rum or cognac for at least 30 min (alternatively use apple juice).

 – Beat egg yolks with vanilla sugar, salt and 1 heaped tbsp sugar until foamy.